The Last Ten Ramadan Nights of Laila-tul-Qadr

-In this blessed month of Ramadan, we have now come to the grand finale – the last ten days of Ramadan that are even more blessed than the rest of Ramadan.
-In it is a night that Quran tells us is better than 1000 months (yes, months – not days).
+Although the immense blessings of Ramadan are well known, the last ten nights of Ramadan are even more important and even more blessed than the rest of Ramadan.
+In these ten nights is a night that Quran tells us is better than 1000 months (yes, months – not days).
+That’s the night of the “Laila-tul-Qadr” or as in know in English as “the Night of Power.”

 The Messenger of Allah (peace and blessings of Allah be upon him) said: